 These days, the chevron and herringbone patterns are used in almost all walks of life, from the fashion industry to interior design.

 In our homes, we will mostly use it for flooring, staircases, or carpets.
 Those great old floors made of hardwood herringbone are classic, timeless, and feel like home.
+But engineered wood floors do not disappoint either.

 Light wood tones are usually the classic choice when going for herringbone and chevron flooring.
 These patterns are not just for your wood floors, though.